Code-Institute-Submissions/andreagorsche-chachach-_teacher_AugResub/README.md

 Initially starting with a for loop, I soon realized that another approach might be more efficient.
 Looping through the array multiple times was not possible in the first version I had.
 Instead it stopped after 8 steps and the music continued playing.
 A pity.
 So I changed the function changeStepImage, added an index with modulator.
 By calling the function at the end again, refering to that index and adding a +1 to it, the magic was done.

 ### Making the Steps Stop
-While stopping the music was quite straight forward, considering there are pre-defined functions to pause and play music, I had quite a hard time figuring out how to stop the iterating array once started.
+While stopping the music was quite straight forward, considering there are pre-defined functions to pause and play music, I had quite a hard time figuring out how to stop the iterating pic array once started.
 I tried first to connect it to whether the music was playing or not.
-So, only play the steps if the music is playing (not muted, not ended, not paused).
+So,  the steps should only play if the music is playing ( if not muted, not ended, not paused).
 But I couldn't make that work and I figured a more straightforward approach was needed.

 I read in more detail about the setTimeout function and its clearTimeout function.
 I realized that I needed to clear the Timeout to make the steps stop.
 At the same time I wanted the user to know that they stopped the steps that's why I integrated the message with an innerHTML.

 ### Making the Counter Work
 The counter didn't work until my mentor pointed out that I needed the setInterval function to make it work.

-Another challenge with the counter the positioning above the steps div.
+Another challenge with the counter was the positioning as a layer over the steps.
 First I tried to solve it with the z-index but eventuelly with the position property it was much easier.

 ### Setting up the Practice Time
 The idea for the practice time came from one of the classes examples.
 I actually thought it would be copy/paste but I wanted the feature to work onclick not as soon as the page loaded.
 So I needed to adapt the code.
-My mentor helped me hear by pointing out the parseInt function to me which converts string to integers.
+My mentor helped me here by pointing out the parseInt function to me which converts string to integers.

 ### Coloring the Mute Button
-The idea behind coloring the button in click was to give the button a value (red or grey) and depending on that value the program knows what to do (e.g. play music, stop music).
-And I was right, from the time the color work, the music stopped due to the according function.
+The idea behind coloring the button on click was to give the button a status (red or grey) and depending on that status the program knows what to do (e.g. play music, stop music).
+And I was right, from the time the color worked, the music stopped due to the according function.

 ### Shuffle Music
 The shuffle button was the only code that really turned out exactly as I thought of it before.
 I knew I would need Math.floor and Math.random and that is exactly how it turned out.
 When addressing the array I made a mistake my mentor found and explained to me: Never address the array, address the variable representing each single element of the array.